-To better understand the LGO strategy, Fig. 7 presents the result of a simulation chosen randomly for each criterion with injections on average every T = 10s.
+To better understand the LGO strategy, Fig. 9 presents the result of a simulation chosen randomly for each criterion with injections on average every T=10s.
 Each curve represents the sequence of 100 vehicles in their output order, with the date of injections on the X axis, and the traversal time on the Y axis.

 The first thing that questions us is that the Sum criterion takes a lot of time before switching queues, unlike Max that switches very often.
 According to the figures, the Sum^2 criterion appears as a compromise between the two others.
 Switching queue often wastes a lot of time, but not switching queues leads to accumulating delays of waiting vehicles.
-Overall, all the measurements show that an approach focused on local coordination rules proves to be efficient to regulate traffic.
-We demonstrate that an agent approach, based on the exchange of information between the top vehicles from each queue, allows to implement an efficient regulation resulting from global delay optimization criteria.
+Overall, all the measurements show that an approach focused on local coordination rules proves to be efficient to regulate traffic around the conflicts generated by the space sharing problem.
+We demonstrate that a multi-agent approach, based on the exchange of information between the top vehicles from each queue, allows to implement an efficient regulation resulting from global delay optimization criteria.